shockscript/spec/src/overview/relation/reactjs.md

 ## States

-Unlike React.js, in Jet+Fuse there is no risk of accessing an outdated state's value, due to how states are constructed.
+Unlike React.js, in JET+FUSE there is no risk of accessing an outdated state's value, due to how states are constructed.

 ```
 package com.business.components {